1. Home

 This extended journey allows for a deeper connection with the mountain’s diverse ecosystems from lush rainforest and heathland to arid alpine desert.
 With fewer trekkers on the trail, you’ll enjoy peaceful landscapes, unspoiled views, and a greater chance to encounter wildlife.
 Led by expert guides from Hike Kilimanjaro, the Northern Circuit is perfect for those who want a less crowded, more scenic, and highly successful route to Africa’s highest peak

-Kilimanjaro Northern Circuit Route Trek Itinerary
+8 Days Northern Circuit Kilimanjaro Trek Itinerary

 Day 01: Arrival in Tanzania